bren-cere/grant-program/hackathons/AI-Agent-Image-Challenge-v1/README.md

 1. **$200 each** for the first 5 functional filters (pending approval)
 2. **+ $100 bonus** for the winning submission (decided by partner campaign vote)

+## 🧾 Requirements
+1. Experience with fine-tuning CFG/samplers
+2. Basic understanding the diffusion workflow
+3. Understanding of key concepts like VAE, LoRA, Checkpoints and ControlNets

 ## ℹ️ How your agent will be used
 ![AI Image Challenge USER FLOW](https://cdn.ddcdragon.com/1312/baear4ig2due6ml6mstlpyssi5mee2ulzdam4fena3yolmmvdkixfaatq4u/bullish_image_challenge_flow_v2.png)